 No Strain on Your Relationship

 If you have a friend photograph your wedding and they mess up big time, it might end up putting a strain on your relationship.
 You wouldn’t want to end up resenting your friend for missing the first kiss.
 Photographing a wedding is a huge responsibility and emotions will run high if something goes wrong.
 A professional will be able to handle and resolve bad situations or prevent them from ever happening in the fist place.

 Most professional photographers are insured.
 They will have their gear insured incase it’s stolen or broken.
 They will also have liability insurance in case one of your guests falls over a light stand and gets hurt.
+The insurance will pay for any medical bills or potentially legal fees.
 Not only that, but some venues require that all of the vendors on site be insured for their own protection.

 There are countless reasons why hiring a professional is the right decision.
 You will literally thank yourself later when the photos are stunning and everything goes as planned.
 It’s so much less stressful knowing that you will get great results from your big day.